 In the theoretical case of a modern person exhibiting behavioral symptoms for which medical science would be unable to provide explanation, diagnosis, or treatment, like any other polytheist, it is recommended to turn to prayer.

 For an actual exorcism, the modern Hindu practice is most applicable.
-Not only is Hinduism similar in many ways to modern Graeco-Roman polytheism, but simultaneously it does no harm to the possessed individual.
+Not only is Hinduism similar in many ways to Hellenism, but simultaneously it does no harm to the possessed individual.